- Area of Expertise

 - Asia, Africa & Emerging Economies

 Europe and Africa are engaged in a much-needed attempt to reset relations.
-A decade after the launch of the Joint Africa-EU Strategy, the partnership clearly needs to adapt to new global, regional and national realities.
+Over a decade after the launch of the Joint Africa-EU Strategy, the partnership clearly needs to adapt to new global, regional and national realities.
 The success of the endeavour will depend not only on interaction between African and European governments but also on the engagement and contribution of independent, high-level African and European personalities with a joint commitment to improving Africa-Europe relations.

 Africa and Europe are changing fast, challenging past perceptions, out-of-date views and old patterns when it comes to their partnership.
 On one hand, Africa, with its youthful population and increased access to technology as well as improvements in infrastructure, health and education, is embarking on a potentially transformative journey.
 On the other hand, Europe is also experiencing change through its ageing demographics, new political and social landscapes as well as rapidly advancing era of digitalisation.
 Transformation in both continents is being driven from within, but Africa and Europe can help each other speed up the transition and make sure it is heading towards the right direction.